Environment Variables

 ---|---|---|

-TRACING_ENABLED | false | Enables OpenTelemetry tracing. |
+TRACING_ENABLED | false | Enables tracing support |

-METRICS_ENABLED | false | Enables OpenTelemetry metrics. |
+METRICS_ENABLED | false | Enables metrics support |

 environment variables.
 These are documented in the OpenTelemetry SDK environment variables documentation.